Accessing Private Fields and Methods with XRayInterface

 - Access to private methods

-- Access to private fields that are “hidden” by property methods (there are annotations that control the mapping, so an interface method could be mapped eplicitly to a field or to a property method)
+- Access to private fields that are “hidden” by property methods (there are annotations that control the mapping, so an interface method could be mapped explicitly to a field or to a property method)